rikosintie/Discovery/docs/intro.md

 The script was a life saver pulling all the Change Request data automatically.
 I then used a great library called `cisco_config_parse` to read the Cisco running-configuration and convert it to Aruba CX format.

 When that contract ended I needed to do a refresh at at customer that had HPE Procurve switches.
 I thought "how hard could it be to add Procurve?"
 Well, it turned out to be an adventure.
 And then I wanted to pull some Cisco SG small business switch configs, then some Cisco XE.
 Wow, every vendor has a different way of naming commands.
 Here is a table that I started so that I could expand the script to cover almost any customer.
-You can see the problem of added a new vendor to the mix.
+You can see the problem of adding a new vendor to the mix.
 And any new vendor has to be supported by Netmiko and Google TextFSM.
 It's really a nightmare.

 Then to create a port-map of IP, Vlan, Manufacturer I have to pull the mac-address table and parse it.
 But that is another challenge because: